azimsh3r/address-service/README.md

 Contributions to the Address Microservice are welcome.
 Please fork the repository, make changes, and submit a pull request.

 #### Contact
-For any inquiries or support regarding the Address Microservice, please contact [insert contact information].
+For any inquiries or support regarding the Address Microservice, please contact azimjon.works@gmail.com.

 #### License
-This project is licensed under [insert license].
+This project is licensed under MIT License.
 See the LICENSE file for more details.